Hikmat344/ML/Projects/Heart_Disease_Detection/readme.md

 - Incorporate additional features or datasets to improve the model's predictive capabilities.
 - Develop a user-friendly interface for the heart disease detection tool to facilitate its usage by healthcare professionals.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for educational and non-commercial purposes.